-Located in the old Leechburg Hotel, the Twisted Thistle is the high end dining experience for Leechburg.
+Located in the old Leechburg Hotel, formerly The Twisted Thistle, National Public House is a high-end dining experience in Leechburg.

 The Walking Bridge in Leechburg is a unique feature of the town.
 It connects Leechburg and Hyde Park for pedestrian traffic only.
 The bridge is currently situated on two old railroad bridge piers left after a significant flood destroyed the bridge that was there.
 On the other side, it is named the Hyde Park Foot Bridge.